-Notarizing of divorce papers is a way of ascertaining that the documents are authentic, the signature is genuine, and wasn’t signed by a person under intimidation or coercion.
+Notarizing divorce papers is a way of ascertaining that the documents are authentic, the signature is genuine, and wasn’t signed by a person under intimidation or coercion.
 Not only is the identity of the person signing them certified, but it also shows that the document can be trusted.
-In a legal process such as divorce, notarization of documents is necessary.
+In a legal process such as separation or divorce, notarization of documents is necessary.

 For you to notarize your divorce papers, you’ll need to work with a licensed divorce notary public.
-It’s quite easy to locate a local or mobile notary public near me as the majority of law firms, banks, insurers, shipping companies like UPS, military bases, local courthouse, and real estate departments employ notaries who can handle divorce papers.
+It’s quite easy to locate a local or mobile notary public near me as the majority of law firms, banks, insurers, shipping companies like UPS, military bases, local courthouses, and real estate departments employ notaries who can handle divorce papers.
 Besides, your divorce lawyer near me will likely refer you to a few rotaries they’ve worked with in the past.
 Once you find a divorce notary public, you’ll have to provide the documents for them to see and verify.

 Before going to see the notary public, it would be better to compile all the paperwork that’s due to be notarized.
 If you aren’t sure which papers should be notarized, then search for papers that have a notary block.
 This notary block is a blank space at the very end of a document that has room for the signature and seal for the notary public.
 Some forms, however, come with a notary certificate instead of the notary block.
 Remember, you shouldn’t sign these forms beforehand as the notary needs to witness the signing to notarize the document.

 While a divorce lawyer near me can inform you on which forms need to be notarized, here are the most common ones:

 When a person files the initial divorce complaint, it will first need to be notarized before it can be served to the other party.
 This will prove that this person has decided to file for divorce on their own accord and that the information provided on the divorce papers is correct.